aukilabs/posemesh/core/compute-node/README.md

 1. `telemetry::init_from_env()` installs logging based on `LOG_FORMAT`.
 2. The selected entrypoint loads either `NodeConfig` for legacy SIWE or the separate `RobotNodeConfig` for robot machine authentication.
-3. The engine starts process protocols, then a `RunnerComposition` constructs protocol-aware runners with typed dependencies such as `DatasetService`.
+3. A `RunnerComposition` constructs protocol-aware runners with typed dependencies such as `DatasetService`.
 Plain runners can still be registered directly in a `RunnerRegistry`.
 4. The legacy entrypoint starts `dds::register::spawn_registration_if_configured()` and then `auth::SiweAfterRegistration`.
 The robot entrypoint registers directly with its opaque DDS-issued credential and never starts legacy registration or falls back to SIWE.
+5. After machine authentication, Peer-ID binding, and Domain assignment, the Robot starts one process-long `AukiPeer` with externally supplied authority.
-5. When Robot relay mode is enabled, the host starts the endpoint P2P-token refresher and relay-booking coordinator after machine authentication, process Peer-ID binding, and Domain assignment.
-The coordinator reserves each DMS-ready child and exposes only confirmed routes to the dataset layer.
+   When relay mode is enabled, that facade books and reserves relays and exposes confirmed routes through its protocol context.
+Compute peers are instead task-scoped and explicitly direct-only.
 6. The main `run_node` loop obtains an access token from DDS, builds a DMS client, leases tasks, initializes session state, and dispatches to the correct runner via `RunnerRegistry::run_for_lease`.